Jazz Rehal MSc Psych, CTA, UKCP

 Therapy can be incredibly healing and for some, life changing.
 I do not have the words to describe exactly what this might mean for you because it can mean different things to different people.
 What I do offer all of my clients is a safe, warm, compassionate, confidential and non-judgemental space.

-I am a fully qualified, psychodynamic psychotherapeutic counsellor willing to work with you for as long as you need - short or long term.
+I am a fully qualified and UKCP accredited, psychodynamic psychotherapist willing to work with you for as long as you need - short or long term.
 I have experience working with a variety of issues including anxiety, relationship issues including supporting couples or individuals through separation and divorce, addiction, depression, bereavement, domestic and sexual abuse (experienced by males or females).
 I am also available to work with executives who are suffering from burn out or finding it difficult to cope with the stress and anxiety of a high powered working environment.

 My aim is to facilitate an exploration of your thoughts, feelings and behavioural patterns.
 My approach to the therapeutic relationship is to work with you to gain insight into what you may or may not know about yourself that could be holding you back and to identify what it is you want more of in your life, working with you towards achieving it.
 I see the therapeutic relationship between us as a partnership and an opportunity to understand the dynamic you bring to relationships (with yourself and others).